-Once you know how to promote your music on streaming platforms, you can broaden your fanbase.
+Once you know how to execute an effective music marketing campaign, you can broaden your fanbase.
 Social media platforms may be bringing attention to your music already.
 However, you can go a step further to boost your music's discoverability and visibility by marketing on music streaming platforms.

 There are various music streaming platforms worldwide, including giants like Spotify, SoundCloud, Tencent, and Apple Music.
 Promoting your music on these platforms will require a strategy, much like marketing your tracks on social media.
 Most promotion strategies are easy to implement.
 For example, you can embed branded players on your website or pitch your tracks for playlist placement.